An early and successful return to work is enhanced when your employer provides you with work within your work capacity.

-Ideally, you would return to the same work group and carry out duties within your capacity, in line with your medical practitioner’s advice regarding abilities and restrictions.
+Ideally, you would return to the same work group and perform duties within your capacity, in line with your medical practitioner’s advice regarding abilities and restrictions.

-If you can’t return to your pre-injury duties, there might be an opportunity elsewhere in your organisation.
+If you can’t return to your pre-injury duties, there may be an opportunity to:

 Work trial in another workplace

-If suitable duties are not available within your organisation, your rehabilitation case manager may arrange a work trial with another organisation.
+If suitable duties are not available within your organisation, your rehabilitation case manager may arrange a work trial with another employer.

 The benefits of a work trial include:

-- rebuilds work skills, self-confidence and establishes work routines
+- rebuilding work skills, self-confidence and establishing work routines

-- work hardening to improve your tolerance to the physical, psychological and cognitive aspects of work
+- improving your tolerance to the physical, psychological and cognitive aspects of work

 - gaining new work experiences, new skills and knowledge

-- creates a working relationship with a potential new employer if a return to your pre-injury workplace is not possible.
+- creating a working relationship with a potential new employer if a return to your pre-injury workplace is not possible.

 Redeployment to a new employer may be an option if you are permanently medically unable to return to work with your pre-injury employer.